-The City of Overland Missouri is located in Mid St. Louis County, northwest of Downtown St Louis via Interstate 70 or 64.
+The City of Overland, Missouri is located in Mid St. Louis County, northwest of Downtown St Louis via Interstate 70 or 64.
 Important roads for the community are Highway 170, Midland Blvd, Page Avenue, Woodson Avenue, Lackland Road, Ashby Road, Brown Road, Wismer Avenue and many others.
 The Overland was officially incorporated in 1939.
-In 2010, the population of Overland was recorded as being 16,062 residents.

 Those residents are served by the Ritenour School District.
 This public school district has an early childhood center, six elementary schools, two middle schools and the Ritenour High School.
 There is a private school located within Overland, Our Redeemer Lutheran School, that provides a Lutheran faith based education for grades Pre-School to 8th grade.